Xilinx/Embedded-Design-Tutorials/examples/versal/lowspeed_IPs/README.md

    -**Known Issues** - Current known issues with the design and/or workarounds for these issues.
 # Note:

-Some of the examples are customized as per the test case from examples available in the VITIS.
+Some of the examples are customized as per the test case from bare-metal examples available in the VITIS.

 # Troubleshooting / Assistance
    If you find you are having difficulty bringing up one of the designs, or need some additional assistance, please reach out on the [Xilinx Community Forums](https://forums.xilinx.com/).